ashtam55/fitso-sow/README.md

 * Client will provide a work area space with desk, chair, Internet access for use by Akriya Technologies to conduct project business while working on-site.

 ## Investment and Cost
-Man-hour required: 2 months: 2 lakh INR
+* Man-hour required: 2 months: 2 lakh INR

-Hardware required: On Cost  :
+* Hardware required: On Cost  :
-    - In Pool Device
-        : 25,000 INR
+    * In Pool Device : 25,000 INR
-    - In Facility Device
-        : 5,000 INR
+    * In Facility Device : 5,000 INR
-    - Heatpump Controller*
-        : 5,000 INR
+    * Heatpump Controller: 5,000 INR
-    - Gyser
-        : 2,000 INR
+    * Gyser : 2,000 INR
-    - Water Motors
-        : 2,500 INR
+    * Water Motors : 2,500 INR
-    - Filter Unit
-        : 5,000 INR
+    * Filter Unit : 5,000 INR
-    - On premise Wifi/Internet Router
-        : 2,000 INR
+    * On premise Wifi/Internet Router : 2,000 INR

-Server/Web hosting charges:
+* Server/Web hosting charges:
-    - 60$ / month = 4000 INR
+    * 60$ / month = 4000 INR

-Bill separately for travel costs will be billed at actual cost and will not exceed 10,000 INR for the entire project.
+*Bill separately for travel costs will be billed at actual cost and will not exceed 10,000 INR for the entire project.

  * Payment Schedule